haasae/Learning-ML/README.md

 The following are som tasks designated for learning machine learning, and my solutions to said tasks.

-The purpose of these tasks is learning machine learning.

 ## [Mission 1: Regression](https://github.com/haasae/TDT4172-Introduction-to-Machine-Learning/tree/main/Assignment1)